 Regional Variations In Business Electricity Rates

 Some UK suppliers charge different rates depending on which part of the country your business is located in.
-This can be due to the location of their power plants and/or other energy infrastructure.
+This can be due to the location of their power plants, demand and/or the availability of energy infrastructure.

 The more it costs them, the more they’ll charge your business.